magomimmo/modern-cljs/doc/tutorial-11.md

 evidence of the error to the user.

-Although a nice looking implementation of the above specifications is left to you, let's show at least a very crude sample from wich to start from.
+Although a nice looking implementation of the above specifications is left to you, let's show at least a very crude sample from which to start from.

 > NOTE 7: Take a look at the end of [this post][23] for a HTML5